-Step-by-step instructions on how to set up a PayPal account:
+How to set up a PayPal account:

-- Visit PayPal’s website and click the “Sign Up” button in the top-right corner.
+- Visit PayPal’s website and click the Sign Up button in the top-right corner.

 - Verify your email address by clicking the link in the email sent to you by PayPal.

-- Click the “Wallet” tab.
+- Click on the Wallet tab.

-If you link a bank account to your PayPal account later on, you’ll have to verify that as well.
-The process is more or less the same, with the biggest exception being that PayPal will make two deposits on your bank account in random amounts between $0.01 and $0.99.
-Once that happens, you have to enter these two amounts to verify your bank account, the same as you entered the four-digit code to verify your credit card.
-And to answer your next question, no, you will not be able to keep the money deposited by PayPal — sorry about that.
+You can also add a bank account manually, which is more or less the same as with cards, with the most significant exception being that PayPal will make two deposits to your bank account in random amounts between $0.01 and $0.99.
+Once that happens, you must enter these two amounts to verify your bank account, the same as you entered the four-digit code to confirm your credit card.
+And to answer your next question, no, you will not be able to keep the money deposited — sorry about that.

 If you want to add another card, prepaid gift card, or bank account to your PayPal account later, you’ll also have to verify that.
 Another thing to note is that PayPal can request a form of identification from you at any given time.
 This often happens once a certain amount of money passes through your account.
 It varies depending on your country, but it’s mostly a way to avoid fraud and tax evasion.

 Each person can have access to two PayPal accounts; a personal and a business one.

 If PayPal can’t use other methods to verify your identity, it will ask for identification.

 Do you still need help with your PayPal problem?
 Connect one-on-one with an expert through JustAnswer, an Android Authority partner.